 On a more personal note (how much more personal can it get than discussing our bowel concerns, something we ladies do in the APOPS forum almost daily in our individual quest for answers), I’d like to share a few insights.
 I pay particularly close attention to my body, the signs, symptoms, flags.
 When something occurs that is the slightest bit left of normal, the wheels are clicking away in my brain, trying to assess whether it is something I need to be concerned about or share with women navigating POP.
 I’ve noticed a subtle but palpable loss of sensation front to back over the past several months as well as a feeling of fullness (backdrop for me was transvaginal mesh surgery to address grade 3 cysto/rectocele; a large enterocele was found during surgery and repaired without mesh) and continually go hmmmm, what’s going on in there?
 Could it be my enterocele is back?
 Could it be as simple as bloated days related to IBS coupled with scar tissue or adhesions?
 (I’ve experienced the incredible value of myofascial release therapy and recognize I need to get in to test it again when I can schedule a break from APOPS duties.)
 We all need to recognize that as time keeps ticking away and we move forward with our lives, we must continually monitor change to enjoy the continuing quality of life-no one gets a “free health pass” automatically-we need to be pro-active.

 I try to incorporate tools to address this most recent shift in my body.
-I recognize a distinct difference in how my bowel acts when I eat a healthy diet with lots of produce and how it acts when I shove 6 pieces of Dove dark chocolate in my face in one sitting or knock back a few gin cocktails-I’m only human ladies!
-I’ve adopted a new practice I’d recommend you test.
-Every time (and I mean EVERY time) I have a bowel movement, I lock the door to make sure no one can disturb me, I pull my pants and underpants below the knees so I can spread my legs wide, and then “V-brace” the labia and push up with my fingers gently during a bowel movement-creating some structural support for the zone.
-I have no idea how beneficial this technique is long term, but there’s little doubt in my mind it isn’t hurting to give support to tissues being strained.
-Let me know if you try this and you feel it works helps; your feedback is priceless to the cause and we’ll continue to find answers together!
+I recognize a distinct difference in how my bowel acts when I eat a healthy diet with lots of produce and how it acts when I shove 6 pieces of Dove dark chocolate in my face in one sitting or knock back a few gin cocktails-I’m only human!
+I’ve adopted a new practice I’d recommend women test.
+Every time women with rectal POP issues have a bowel movement, lock the door to make sure no one can disturb you to make it easier to relax, and “V-brace” the labia and push up on the labia gently with fingers, creating some structural support for the pelvic floor.

 - Wiersma,Tjeerd.
 The Radiology Assistant: Rectum-Dynamic Examination. www.radiologyassistant.nl/en/p4412ca5e2e2c21a.